claygro/claygro/README.md

 ---

 ### ⚡ Fun Fact
-> I like to code html and css but I donot like to build ui.
+> I enjoy coding in HTML and CSS, but I prefer building logic and functionality over designing user interfaces.

-### ⚡Main Fact
+### 🧠 True Strength
-> I like to work in more functionality project not building ui.
+> I'm most passionate about bringing ideas to life by developing functional, feature-rich applications.

 ---